itsmesihle/CS50P-Final-Project/README.md

 The computer randomly selects one of the three options, after which:

 - The winner is determined
-- The round is logged into `RPS_game_data.csv`
+- The round is logged with timestamp, scores and results into `RPS_game_data.csv`
-- Scores are updated

 After the set number of rounds, a final scoreboard summary is displayed.
+After which the `RPS_game_date.csv` is saved, closed and stored on the local computer.

 ---